pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"invalid-slots"+OR+"E0238")

 ### [E0239](#E0239) (inherit-non-class)<a name="E0239"></a>
-Inheriting %r, which is not a class.
+Inheriting %r, which is not a class..

 Used when a class inherits from something which is not a class.

 **:x: Incorrect code**